beaf24/PIC/README.md

 ## Evaluation

-Evaluates the performance of the models for further comparison.
+To evaluate the performance of the models.
+This individual evaluation is used later for comparing the performance of different models.

 ### Configurations